Aboriginal whaling: Canadian whaling

 Canada left the IWC in 1982 and as such is not bound by the moratorium.
 Whaling is carried out by various Inuit groups in the Canadian Arctic in small numbers and is managed by the Department of Fisheries and Oceans.

 Russian whaling

-Chukchi people of the Chukotka Autonomous Okrug in the Russian Far East are permitted to take up to 140 gray whales from the North-East Pacific population each year.
+Chukchi people of the Chukotka Autonomous Okrug in the Russian Far East are permitted to take up to 140 gray whales from the North-East Pacific population and 67 Bering-Chukchi-Beaufort bowhead whales in the period 2026 - 2031.

 Caribbean whaling

 Some whaling is conducted from Grenada, Dominica, Saint Vincent and the Grenadines and Saint Lucia.
 Species hunted are the short-finned pilot whale, killer whale, pygmy killer whale and spinner dolphins.
 Throughout the Caribbean, around 400 pilot whales are killed annually with the meat being sold locally.
 This hunting of small cetaceans is not regulated by the IWC.

 Whales are hunted in Bequia, the largest of the Grenadines.
 Natives of Bequia are allowed to catch up to four humpback whales per year using only traditional hunting methods of hand-thrown harpoons in small, open sailboats.
 The limit is rarely met, with no catch some years.
 Its classification as aboriginal, and therefore permissible, is highly contested.
 In the 2012 meeting of the IWC, delegates from several anti-whaling countries, and environmental groups, spoke out against it, with Peter Sanchez of the Dominican Republic calling it "artisanal whaling out of control".